DebalGhosh100/blocks/README.md

 After running the one-liner, the framework will execute your workflow and then self-destruct, leaving only your original files and any generated logs.
+### But there's a cooler way to do it !

+Create a git repo, push your main.yaml and other scripting logic into the repo **and treat your current working directory as the storage directory !**

+**The [evaporate](https://github.com/DebalGhosh100/blocks/tree/evaporate) script handles the rest for you.**

 ---
 ## Quick Start